 We collate feedback for our own learning and development.
-If you have been to an event please add your thoughts here so we can add them to this page.
+We also enjoy Testimonials, If you have been to an event please add your thoughts here so we can add them to this page.

 I have been recently (March 2018) through the final assessment process for NVC certification, in Europe.

 I would like to express my deepest gratitude to my assessor Gina Lawrie and to the whole European English Speaking Assessment team (Towe Widstrand, Gina Lawrie, Deborah Bellamy, Shona Cameron and Thera Belvers), and that tracks back to the CNVC.
 I am aware that my words cannot reflect the value of this particular assessment process in a way that it would be easy for others who were not there to grasp what exactly I am appreciating, and why I find it globally meaningful.
 However, I would like to know how my sharing lands with you, and if you find it valuable for others, please share it.

 I am deeply amazed with ways how the assessor’s team cooperates and how they have worked out repeatable steps for the whole assessment process, from the first contact to the final community assessment gathering.
 I appreciate the built-in self-improvement model for the assessors themselves, and how they have already incorporated 360 degree feedback for the candidates.
 As I attended as a community member before, I could notice how they had constantly integrated feedback from participants in the assessment process to embrace even more diversity and to serve more efficiently to their purpose as the nvc integrity fire keepers.